Hector: Hector's last fight

 Achilles is moved by Priam's actions and, following his mother's orders sent by Zeus, returns Hector's body to Priam and promises him a truce of twelve days to allow the Trojans to perform funeral rites for Hector.
 Priam returns to Troy with the body of his son, and it is given full funeral honors.
 Even Helen mourns Hector, for he had always been kind to her and protected her from spite.
 The last lines of the Iliad are dedicated to Hector's funeral.
 Homer concludes by referring to the Trojan prince as the "Breaker of Horses."

-In Virgil's Aeneid, the dead Hector appears to Aeneas in a dream urging him to flee Troy.
+In Virgil's Aeneid, the dead Hector appears to Aeneas during the fall of Troy in a dream, urging him to flee Troy.

 Reception and analysis

 Many scholars consider Hector to be the most sympathetic character in the Iliad, more than the main hero of the story, Achilles.
 For example, Richmond Lattimore writes that Hector "is still the hero who forever captures the affection of the modern reader, far more strongly than his conqueror [Achilles] has ever done".
 Hector's strong emotional relationship with his family has been cited as a feature which makes his character particularly sympathetic and tragic.
 Lattimore and Steven Farron interpret Hector as a naturally unwarlike person driven to fight by the circumstances.
 Lattimore writes that Hector does not believe in Paris' cause but fights anyway out of a sense of duty and concern about the opinions of others:

 Some hidden weakness, not cowardice but perhaps the fear of being called a coward, prevents him from liquidating a war which he knows perfectly well is unjust.
 This weakness, which is not remote from his boasting, nor from his valour [...], is what kills him.

 Emily Wilson describes Hector as bringing on his own death through his pursuit of martial glory, itself a result of his "dread of shame" and the demands of his social role as a warrior.
 Instead of following his wife's practical advice to defend Troy from the city wall, Hector insists on fighting on the frontlines for the sake of glory.
 Thus, Wilson writes, Hector isolates himself from his society and its immediate needs through his efforts to uphold the warrior's code.
 James M. Redfield sees Hector's fate in the Iliad as "in some general sense fated and necessary" but "also, when and as it occurs, the consequence of his own errors and chosen by himself".
 Ultimately, writes Redfield, it is not any flaw in Hector's character which leads to his doom but his aidos ('shame' or 'fear of disgrace').
 From the perspective of Homeric culture, where morality and conformity to social norms are not distinguished, aidos is the "emotional foundation of virtue".
 Hector falls victim to his fear of disgrace before his community and is "defeated by his own characteristic goodness".